 - North Devon District Council

 - West Devon Borough Council

 Hedges are protected under the Hedgerows Regulations 1997 and removal of a hedgerow needs to be agreed with your local district planning authority first to make sure it’s legal to do so.
-For more information on the Hedgerow Regulations and your role and responsibilities, please visit the above libk.
-Further information can again be found at Devon Hedge Group website.
+For more information on the Hedgerow Regulations and your role and responsibilities, please visit the above link.
+More information about protection can again be found on the Devon Hedge Group website.

 Trees, hedges and woodland can also be protected through the development and use of best practice guidelines such as the British Standard 8545:2014 (Trees: from nursery to independence in the landscape), British Standard 5837:2012 (Trees in relation to design, demolition and construction) and other useful guidance published by The Trees and Design Action Group.

 Devon County Council, as the highway authority, recognises that trees can pose threats to health and safety – particularly along highways in where they are in close proximity to buildings.
 In order to manage this health and safety risk, trees experts regularly inspect trees on Devon County Council land.

 Furthermore, many hedges and trees grow on the edge of the highway and mark its boundary with private property.
 In these cases, the adjacent landowner or occupier is responsible for maintaining them.
 To find out more about the maintenance of roadside hedgerows, please visit the Devon County Council hedge maintenance webpages.

 To find out advice on dead/dangerous trees, and information on Devon County Council’s policy and guidance towards trees, please visit the Devon County Council tree maintenance webpages.